How To Play CBS Miami's Bracket Challenge

-The game launches today, and you can register by visiting this link.
-The brackets are now open, be sure to make your picks before the first round of the tournament tips off on Friday, March 19 at 12:15 p.m.
+There are only a few hours left to register by visiting this link.
+The brackets are open, be sure to make your picks before the first round of the tournament tips off on Friday, March 19 at 12:15 p.m.
 Eastern Time.

 If you need a refresher on how to play our bracket game or a quick tutorial on how to sign up, take a look at the video above.